 If you want more information on travelling to this fascinating country, then click here to be taken to the visit Iceland page.
 You can look through all the up-to-date information and find resources to help you plan the vacation of a lifetime!

-To learn more about the ETIAS authorisation Canadians will need starting in 2023, click here.
+You can also learn more about the ETIAS authorisation Canadians will need starting in 2022/3.